sebsteinig/analysis-template/README.md

 # boilerplate python notebook template
 This repo should contain all documentation, scripts and data to recreate the final figure/analysis from the source data.
-Final analysis and plotting is done in Jupyter notebooks with a python kernel for interactive analysis of the source or preprocessed data and inline documentation.
+Final analysis and plotting is done in jupyter notebooks with a python kernel for interactive analysis of the source or preprocessed data and inline documentation.

 ## purpose
 What do I want to do?